Battle of the Whispering Wood

 |Place||Area surrounding Riverrun|

 Ser Jaime Lannister grew overconfident after the easy victories in the Riverlands.
 He smashed the Riverlords forces at the battles of the Golden Tooth and Riverrun, capturing the heir to the Riverlands, Ser Edmure Tully and many of his knights, and forming a siege on its capital, Riverrun.
-His father's, Lord Tywin, host was holding the crossing in the east, essentialy securing a Lannister victory in the Riverlands.
+His father Lord Tywin's host was holding the crossing in the east, essentially securing a Lannister victory in the Riverlands.
 Of late, Jaime had been leading large parties to attack the scattered surviving Riverlord forces at their own strongholds.

 Unknown to Jaime, Robb Stark had forged an alliance with House Frey, securing him passage over the Trident.
 Joined by additional soldiers from House Frey and House Mallister of Seagard, Robb moved on Riverrun from the north in an attempt to outflank the unsuspecting Lannister forces and relieve the besieged forces at Riverrun.
 Robb had managed to keep his march secret, thanks to the efforts of his great uncle, Ser Brynden Tully, and his outriders who were able to shoot down all of the Lannister ravens and any outriders screening the camps.